List of Dungeons & Dragons adventures: 3rd edition

 The adventures listed here are official Wizards of the Coast Dungeons & Dragons 3/3.5 adventures only.
 The first 3rd Edition adventure module published (not counting OGL/d20 STL modules) by Wizards of the Coast was The Sunless Citadel, in 2000.

 Additionally Wizards published a series of Free Online Adventures on their website from 2000 to 2005.
 This is the complete list of adventures, with links to the original presentation articles.

 4th edition

 The first official Wizards of the Coast 4th edition adventure published was Keep on the Shadowfell in 2008.

+Adventure Path series

+The Adventure Path series of the 4th Edition, named Scales of War takes place in the Elsir Vale and is a sequel of the adventure The Red Hand of Doom from D&D3.5, focusing on the cult of Tiamat.

 H series

 H—Heroic tier adventures were designed for characters of level 1–10.
 This series can stand alone, or can be used before the P series and E series to begin a campaign from 1st to 30th level, focusing on the cult of the demon prince Orcus.

 HS series

 HS—Heroic Standalone tier adventures were designed for characters of level 1–10.
 Adventures in this series were designed to be used stand alone and not as part of a multi-adventure campaign.